hxia40/Job-Offer-Comparison-App-/README.md

+# Job-Offer-Comparison-App
-# Job-Offer-Comparison-App- Java, Android Studio, SQLite, Mobile App, GUI, White/black-box Testing, Agile Process        May 2020– Aug.
+## Java, Android Studio, SQLite, Mobile App, GUI, White/black-box Testing, Agile Process        May 2020– Aug.
 2020

 Hui Xia: in this project, I have:
 -	Collaboratively developed an Android app to record and compare job offers, using Android Studio and SQLite, under Agile Process.